 Upgrade your account

-When first launching HoloBuilder, you are presented with a menu that lets you select the type of the initial scene format of your new Holo.
+When first launching HoloBuilder, you are presented with a menu for creating a new project that lets you select the type of the initial scene format of your new HoloBuilder project.

-By default, the initial view of the menu shows the two available scene types:
+By default, the initial view of the menu shows the three available scene types:

 - ‘Without Marker‘ creates an empty 3D room;

-- ‘Image Tracking‘ lets you add a two-dimensional image as marker that will be placed as a plain object at the center of the room (all additional 3D objects are then placed in relation to this image); and
+- ‘Image Tracking‘ lets you add a two-dimensional image as a marker that will be placed as a plain object at the center of the room.
+All additional 3D objects are then placed in relation to this image; and

 HoloBuilder from A to Z – The short Version